hyperion-3360/2024-crescendo/README.md

 ID: 16 X: 182.73, Y: 146.19, Z: 52.00, ROTATION:240°
 >>>>>>> odometry

->> AUTO INFO <<

-4NotesMidField works, does it fit time?
-4NotesFarShot could replace previous, to test

-center field autos need modifs so that far shot is possible

 # Shooting in motion
 The whole idea behind this feature is to give the pilot the ability to keep the aim using odometry and Apriltag detection while moving the robot to avoid obstacles.